Vinodk-17/weatherapiminiproject/README.md

 <a href="https://github.com/Vinodk-17/weatherapiminiproject" ><img src="https://img.shields.io/badge/Contributions-welcome-green.svg?style=flat&logo=github" alt="Contributions" /></a>
 </div>

-### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

-:star: Feel free to use this repo to make your first contribution to an open-source project on GitHub.
-Practice making your first pull request to a public repository before doing the real thing!

 # Don't forget to add your name in [contributors](https://github.com/Vinodk-17/weatherapiminiproject/tree/main/contributors) folder

 :star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.

-### This repository is open to all members of the GitHub community.
-Any member can contribute to this project! :grin:

 # Weather-app